 In April 1948 Pullman Standard supplied the New Haven with two more groups of 40’ Steel Boxcars that represented the last of this type the New Haven would own.
 The cars were built in Lot 5894 (34500-34999) and Lot 5907 (35000-35999) for a total of 1500 cars.
 All cars in this group were still the early PS-1 type, but reverted back to a 10’IH design.
 It has been noted by the late author David Sweetland that records show the earlier 10’6” IH cars and the first 500 of these 10’IH cars share the identical Pullman Standard Lot number; I can add nothing to clarify the confusion at this time.
 In the February 2008 issue of Railroad Model Craftsman, Clark Propst describes how to build a very similar car to this New Haven type.
 The main difference is that Clark uses an Intermountain 12-panel side carbody as a starting point while the New Haven cars were 10-panel sides.
 I’ll be exploring how to model one of these in 2009.

-In addition to the fleet of 40’ Steel Boxcars, the New Haven added two more groups of boxcars that were in use in 1959.
+In addition to the fleet of 40’ Steel Boxcars, the New Haven added two more groups of boxcars before the demise of the railroad in 1968.

 In 1956 the New Haven accepted delivery of cars 40500-40514 built by Pullman Standard.
 The New Haven had placed an order for a larger quantity of cars, but due to its financial situation at the time, could not afford more than fifteen cars from that order.
 The remainder of the cars was delivered to the Chesapeake & Ohio Railroad.
 These 50’ PS-1 boxcars were equipped with two Improved Youngstown sliding doors on each side; one 7’ door and one 8’ door for a total door opening width of 15’.

-NH40501 was produced by Robins Rails for NHRHTA back when dinosaurs roamed the earth.
-A newer, more detailed version has been made available from Kadee.
+NH 40501 was produced by Robins Rails for NHRHTA back when dinosaurs roamed the earth.
+Newer, more detailed versions are made available from Kadee, Atlas and Intermountain.
+The Kadee model is most detailed and accurate.

 In 1953 Pacific Car and Foundry built 100 Insulated Heated Boxcars, Class XIH that became road numbers 45000-45099.
 These cars were equipped with underbody-mounted charcoal heaters, 6’ Camel plug doors, Universal hand brakes and ASF Ride Control trucks.
 At the same time these cars were being built, PC&F was building a larger order of the same type of car for the Bangor and Aroostook Railroad.
 The BAR had developed a flashy red white and blue paint scheme for their cars with “STATE OF MAINE” emblazoned across the upper horizontal area of the car side.
 Rather than spend additional money, the New Haven opted to have the same scheme applied to their car order for a lower cost.
 In addition to reporting marks, the only other difference was application of the New Haven “script” herald in the same location the BAR cars had that railroads herald applied.